ryan-mcclue/musings/notes.md

 READ THROUGH MMOZEIKO HANDMADE NETWORK POSTS

 # Raytracer
+1. returning the colour of closest material hit by ray
+2. if hit cast more rays?... (therefore result colour will be an accumulator value)

-vector math routines (obtaining cross product from column vector form) when drawing vectors in a physical sense, keep in mind they are rooted at the origin (even if drawings show them across time) whenever doing vector addition/subtraction, remember the head-to-tail rule (their direction is determined by their sign) dot product transpose notation useful for emulating matrix multiplication unit circle, x = cosθ dot product allows us to project a vector's length onto a unit vector
+vector math routines (obtaining cross product from column vector form) when drawing vectors in a physical sense, keep in mind they are rooted at the origin (even if drawings show them across time) whenever doing vector addition/subtraction, remember the head-to-tail rule (their direction is determined by their sign). could also think that subtract whenever you want to 'go away' from something dot product transpose notation useful for emulating matrix multiplication unit circle, x = cosθ dot product allows us to project a vector's length onto a unit vector